awsdocs/amazon-eks-user-guide/doc_source/managing-ebs-csi.md

 ------

-Now that you have added the Amazon EBS CSI driver as an Amazon EKS add\-on, you can continue to [Deploy a sample application](ebs-sample-app.md)\.
+Now that you have added the Amazon EBS CSI driver as an Amazon EKS add\-on, you can continue to [Deploy a sample application using Amazon EBS](ebs-sample-app.md)\.
 That procedure includes setting up the storage class\.

 ## Update the Amazon EBS CSI add\-on<a name="updating-ebs-csi-eks-add-on"></a>